-House Bill 19-1177 (the "Deputy Zackari Parrish III Violence Prevention Act") adds article 14.5 to title 13, C.R.S. and sets forth procedures for obtaining an extreme risk protection order based on allegations that the respondent poses a significant risk of causing personal injury to self or others in the near future by having in his or her custody or control a firearm, or by purchasing, possessing, or receiving a firearm.
+On April 12, 2019, Governor Jared Polis signed into law the provisions of House Bill 19-1177 (the "Deputy Zackari Parrish III Violence Prevention Act"), which adds article 14.5 to title 13, C.R.S. and sets forth procedures for obtaining an extreme risk restraining order based on allegations that the respondent poses a significant risk of causing personal injury to self or others in the near future by having in his or her custody or control a firearm, or by purchasing, possessing, or receiving a firearm.
 C.R.S. §§13-14.5-103(1), -104(3).
 Colorado courts shall begin accepting petitions requesting the issuance of an extreme risk protection order on January 1, 2020.
 C.R.S. §13-14.5-114(4).

-The purpose of this administrative order is to ensure that the 8th Judicial District provides quick access to the courts for persons seeking the issuance of a temporary extreme risk protection order or an extreme risk protection order, and to safeguard the due process rights of all parties involved in the proceedings.
+The purpose of Chief Judge Directive 19-02 is to ensure that the 11th Judicial District provides quick access to the courts for persons seeking the issuance of a temporary extreme risk protection order or an extreme risk protection order, and to safeguard the due process rights of all parties involved in the proceedings.

 A petition for a temporary extreme risk protection order must be heard on the day the petition is filed or the day following the day the petition was filed.
 C.R.S. §13-14.5-103(4).
-Upon entry of a temporary extreme risk protection order, the court must schedule a hearing within fourteen days from the date the temporary order was issued to determine whether grounds exist to issue a 364 day extreme risk protection order.
+Upon entry of a temporary extreme protection order, the court must schedule a hearing within fourteen days from the date the temporary order was issued to determine whether grounds exist to issue a three-hundred-sixty-four-day extreme risk protection order.
 C.R.S. §13-14.5-103(5)(a).
 If a petition pursuant to C.R.S. §27-65-106 (a mental health proceeding) is also filed against the respondent, "a court of competent jurisdiction can hear that petition at the same time as the hearing for a temporary extreme risk protection order or the hearing for a continuing extreme risk protection order."
 C.R.S. §13-14.5-103(1).
-Thus, there are times when it may be necessary or advisable for the court to hear the petition for a temporary extreme risk protection order and the mental health petition during the same expedited hearing.
+Thus, there are times when it may be necessary for the court to hear the petition for a temporary extreme risk protection order and the mental health petition during the same expedited hearing.

-Although a petition for an extreme risk protection order, filed pursuant to C.R.S. §13-14.5-104 (as opposed to a petition for a temporary extreme risk protection order filed under

-C.R.S. §13-14.5-103), does not specify the time period in which the hearing must be held, the nature of the relief requested invokes the need for the court to hold the hearing as expeditiously as possible giving due consideration to the representations contained in the petition, the procedural requisites of the statute, and other legal requirements.
-As such, it is imperative that all county and district court judges of the 8th Judicial District be readily available to preside over hearings on petitions for temporary and regular extreme risk protection orders.
-Moreover, pursuant to the Act, "the district and county courts of the state of Colorado shall have jurisdiction over proceedings pursuant to this article 14.5," C.R.S. §13-14.5-104(8), which confirms a recognition by the Colorado General Assembly of the need for both county and district court judges to have jurisdiction to preside over temporary extreme risk protection order and extreme risk protection order hearings.
+Although a petition for an extreme risk protection order, filed pursuant to C.R.S. §13-14.5-104 (as opposed to a petition for a temporary extreme risk protection order filed under C.R.S. §13-14.5-103), does not specify the time period in which the hearing must be held, the nature of the relief requested invokes the needs for the court to hold the hearing as expeditiously as possible, giving due consideration to the representations contained in the petition, the procedural requisites of the statute, and other legal requirements.
+As such, the court believes it is imperative that all county and district court judges of the 11th Judicial District be readily available to preside over hearings on petitions for temporary and regular extreme risk protection orders.
+Moreover, pursuant to the Act, "the district and county courts of the state of Colorado shall have jurisdiction over proceedings pursuant to this article 14.5," C.R.S. §13-14.5-104(8), which confirms a recognition by the Colorado general assembly of the need for both county and district court judges to have jurisdiction to preside over temporary extreme risk protection order and extreme risk protection order hearings.